shiratap/ez-email/README.md

 };
 ```

+The value in `greeting:` is what would come at the top of the message
+accompanied with the recipient name (if it exists in your recipient's object) or
+email string (if it doesn't).

-Properties here are pretty self explanatory.
-Though none of these properties are
+Other than that, the properties here are pretty self explanatory.
+Though none of
-actually required to send emails, you wouldn't be sending an email in the first
+these properties are actually required to send emails, you wouldn't be sending
-place if you had no message to the recipient (I hope).
+an email in the first place if you had no message to the recipient (I hope).

 ### **emailCredentials**